Randomization Test for the Specification of Interference Structure: Introduction

 The main contributions of this study are three-fold: First, introducing the notion of \textit{coarseness} of exposure mappings, we propose a novel randomization testing approach that can test virtually any null exposures and automatically produce model-free test statistics equipped with reasonable power in most situations.
 Second, we prove the validity of our testing procedure under relatively mild conditions.
 Lastly, we apply our specification test of exposure mappings to two prominent social network experiments in the literature: one on farmers' insurance adoption by \cite{cai2015social} and the other on anti-conflict intervention school programs by \cite{paluck2016changing}.
 In both applications, our tests provide statistical evidence for the existence of spillover effects and, in particular, suggest that having at least one treated peer may serve as a good summary statistic for the treatment spillovers.

 The rest of this paper is organized as follows.
-In Section \ref{sec:test}, we introduce our randomization test.
+Section \ref{sec:test} introduces our randomization test.
 In Section \ref{sec:MC}, we report the results of the Monte Carlo experiments.
 Section \ref{sec:empiric} presents two empirical case studies.
 Finally, Section \ref{sec:conclusion} concludes the paper.
-The proofs are presented in Appendix \ref{app:proof}.
+The accompanying {\ttfamily R} package \href{https://tkhdyanagi.github.io/testinterference/}{{\ttfamily testinterference}} is available from the authors' websites.